The best flash drives in 2023

 SEE IT

-Why made the cut: The Samsung BAR Plus is a USB 3.1 flash drive that checks all of our most important boxes without charging too much or offering features that most people won’t need.
+Why it made the cut: The Samsung BAR Plus is a USB 3.1 flash drive that checks all of our most important boxes without charging too much or offering features that most people won’t need.

 Key features